stefanbesler/twingrind/README.md

   <img src="images/add_library.png" alt="Add library" height="200px"/>
 </p>

-In the library-repository dialog click on **Install** and navigate to the file compiled-library file and select it.
-Then, click on **Open** to install the struckig library into your TwinCAT environment and you are ready to use it.
+In the library-repository dialog, click on **Install** and navigate to the file compiled-library file and select it.
+Then, click on **Open** to install the struckig library into your TwinCAT environment, and you are ready to use it.

 To make the Twingrind library available to the PLC, open the solution, which contains the PLC you want to profile.
-In the solution explorer expand the PLC you are interested in and right-click on **References**.
+In the solution explorer, expand the PLC you are interested in and right-click on **References**.
 Select **Add library**.
-In the dialog search for ***Twingrind***, then select the item and click on **Ok**
+In the dialog, search for ***Twingrind***, then select the item and click on **Ok**

 ## Prepare